Cardinals vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has recorded 73 hits with 18 doubles, two triples, nine home runs and 27 walks.
-He has driven in 47 runs with seven stolen bases.
+- Semien has 75 hits with 18 doubles, two triples, nine home runs, 28 walks and 48 RBI.
+He's also stolen seven bases.

-- Semien hopes to build on a 23-game hitting streak in this matchup.
-During his last 10 outings he is hitting .311 with six doubles, two home runs, three walks and eight RBI.
+- Semien will look for his 25th straight game with a hit in this matchup.
+In his last 10 games he is hitting .341 with six doubles, a home run, four walks and eight RBI.

 Semien Recent Games